OdincovMD/laser-energy-monitor/docs/ophir-pulsar-activex-validation.md

 6. `StopStream`
 7. `Close`

-For legacy Pulsar devices through `OphirFastX`, the documented setup is:
+For legacy Pulsar devices through `OphirFastX`, which is the focus of this document, the documented setup is:

 1. host the ActiveX control in a windowed ActiveX container
 2. `OpenUSB`